 9.0: Fantastic – A top tier title with minimal drawbacks.
 Forget that it isn’t a perfect or near-perfect score, a number of all-time greats might fall under this category.

-Video Game Examples: Overwatch, Castlevania: Aria of Sorrow, Crash Bandicoot: N. Sane Trilogy, Mega Man 3, Sonic the Hedgehog 2, Banjo-Kazooie
+Video Game Examples: Shadow of the Colossus, Overwatch, Castlevania: Aria of Sorrow, Crash Bandicoot: N. Sane Trilogy, Mega Man 3, Sonic the Hedgehog 2, Banjo-Kazooie

-8.0 – 8.5: Great – A thoroughly enjoyable experience that may have more notable flaws, but the overall greatness heavily outweighs the drawbacks.
+8.0 – 8.5: Great – A thoroughly enjoyable experience that may have some notable flaws, but the overall greatness heavily outweighs the drawbacks.

-Video Game Examples: The Last Guardian, For Honor, Mega Man, The Legend of Zelda: Twilight Princess HD, Conker’s Bad Fur Day, ARMS
+Video Game Examples: The Last Guardian, Ico, Mega Man, The Legend of Zelda: Twilight Princess HD, Conker’s Bad Fur Day, ARMS,

 7.0 – 7.5: Good – Despite a common misconception, I don’t see a “7” as something to be ashamed of.
 They may have needed a bit more polish and/or thought, but they are solidly entertaining nonetheless.